When will I feel like myself again after losing a pet?

 Take time to grieve

 Another reality you need to come to terms with is take your time to grieve.
 There are 5 stages to grief.
 You will feel denial, anger, acceptance and find healing with time.
 It doesn’t happen overnight.
 It’s a process.
 And the most important lesson I’ve learned is there is no right or wrong way to grieve.
+Losing a pet is downright devastating for many pet parents.
 Everyone handles their grief differently and thus no one else’s pain should be compared or measured with that of another.
 How you handle your pain may be different than someone else experiencing the same thing.
 And that’s okay.
 Don’t let anyone convince you that your grief has a time limit.

 At the end of the day, part of the healing process includes that four letter word you can’t get enough of in happier moments….it’s called T-I-M-E.